I love when you share my recipes!

 With pieces of juicy apple, hidden fiber, and lots of warm, cozy spices, Apple Cinnamon Baked Oatmeal is the perfect back-to-school breakfast.

-This recipe is gluten-free and peanut-free.
-It’s also dairy-free when made with soy or oat milk.
+As written, this recipe is gluten-free and peanut-free.
+It’s also dairy-free when made with soy, almond, or oat milk.

 Preheat the oven to 350 degrees.